highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/01.tip-jar-example/docs.md

 ---

 ## Experimental API Notice
-The Commerce APIs outlined in this document are experimental and subject to change:
+The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following:
-* High Fidelity Metaverse API endpoints may be modified at any time.
+* Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time *until Beta Release 81*.
-* Some JavaScript API calls made within example code contained in this document are subject to change or removal without notice.
+* JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice *until Beta Release 81*.
+* Upon release of Beta 81, changes to the High Fidelity Commerce APIs will be subject to the standard API deprecation process.

 -------------